 The conversion of a zone count to an age estimate involves considering the relationship between the date of the increment formation, the date of capture, and the nominal birthdate (Panfili et al. 2002).
 If 1 May is assumed to be the 'birthday' of all tarakihi, and the post-larval metamorphosis translucent zone is apparent on the otolith three to five months before the first birthday, then the first annual translucent zone is formed during the second winter of the fish's life.
-Complete opaque zones should be visible around April with subsequent zones being laid down annually.
+Complete opaque zones should be visible around March-April with subsequent zones being laid down annually, although for very young tarakihi (i.e. less than four years of age), opaque zone deposition may be complete a month or two earlier.
 Therefore, an otolith with three opaque zones collected in October will be approximately 3.42 years old, and one with four zones collected in June will be about 4.08 years old.
 Based on a calendar year, these fish will belong to the age classes (age groups) 3 and 4 respectively, and for the New Zealand fishing year which begins 1 October, they will both belong to fishing year age class 4 (Table 1).